bnmnetp/newactivecode/README.md

 See:  https://github.com/bnmnetp/runestone/wiki/RSE-0001

-To try this out quickly do
+To try this out quickly use [bower](http://bower.io/#install-bower) to install these dependencies.

     bower install codemirror
     bower install skulpt